 Awning vs Casement Windows: The Main Difference

 The biggest difference between awning and casement windows is that awning windows have hinges along the top of the window while casement windows have hinges on the side.
-When the crank is turned on an awning window, the window opens from the bottom with the pane of glass being raised outward and away from the frame.
-With a casement window, the same process applies, with the exception that the window opens either to the left or the right.
+When the crank mechanism is turned on an awning window, the window opens from the bottom with the pane of glass being raised outward and away from the frame.
+With a casement window, the same process applies, with the exception that the window opens either to the left or the right depending on the type..

 Awning and casement windows are both excellent choices when you want an unobstructed view of the outdoors because they do not have rails or meeting sashes.
 They are also ideal for hard-to-reach spaces because their cranks allow for easy opening and closing, and for areas where ventilation is important, such as in a bathroom, kitchen, or basement.